simh/simh/README.md

 - All improvements and fixes to the PDP11 simulator from simh Version 3.12-3 release and beyond.
 - MicroVAX I has unsupported devices (TQ, TS, and VH) removed.
 - VAX750, VAX780, VAX8600 and PDP11 support additional Massbus disks on DEVICE RPB.
+- VAXStation I is now, once again, working.
+- MicroVAX I/VAXStation I has been enhanced to dynamically look for its secondary bootstrap program (SYSBOOT.EXE) from both [SYSEXE]SYSBOOT.EXE and [SYS0.SYSEXE]SYSBOOT.EXE.
+- PDP11 now has working support for RC and RF expandable platter based disk drives.
+- Properly set asynchronous interrupt latency in all VAX simulators.

 ### All relevant changes in the simh v3.12-3 release have been merged into this repo